flakesw/Fire-simulation/README.md

 this to develop a fuels component for modeling fire.
 Fire will then feed back into the tree growth  model through tree mortality and leaf damage.
 This is a ways down the road though.

+The program lives in fire evol sim.py, and the parameters all live in parameters.py.
+When it's time to tune the program, it should be possible just to edit parameters.py, run fire evol sim.py, and loop through different traits.
+Right now fire evol sim.py doesn't produce any output that's usable, but the goal is to wrap it in another script that does the iteration over different traits, etc.